Saudi Arabia Travel Guide

 Regional Airports mean this is the easiest and quickest way to cover large distances.

-With petrol so cheap car hire is very popular and available in all the major towns and cities.
+With petrol cheap, car hire is very popular and available in all the major towns and cities.

 As with many places in the world obtain a fare first before departing as this could save you a fortune versus the meter.
 Taxis are found in the bigger towns and can be hailed down.